raphamorim/raphamorim.github.com/_posts/2026-05-20-jam-programming-language.md

 Jam isn't public yet.
 The compiler exists and runs, but I'm holding the language back from a wider release while I work on the things that make it usable day to day: a stable surface, a package manager, an LSP, a formatter, the rest of the tooling you only notice when it isn't there.
 Shipping a language without that is shipping a sharp edge, and I'd rather take the time.

-Realistically, this beta phase is one to two years.
-I don't want to open-source a language at the scale Jam already is and then become the bottleneck for everyone who hits a sharp edge.
-Right now it's gone out to a small group of users, and I'll keep widening the circle as the tooling catches up.
+The plan for when to open source: once Jam has been used to build 108 distinct projects.
+Suikoden 2 is my favorite game, and the number 108 comes from there (the 108 Stars of Destiny you recruit through the story).
+It's an arbitrary milestone, but I like it.
+Right now it has gone out to a small group of users, and I'll keep widening the circle as the tooling catches up.
 Jam will be open source.
 There's no question about that.
-I just don't want to open it before it has been through real production use and can stand on its own.
+I just don't want to open it before it has been through enough real use to stand on its own.

 If you want to kick the tires early, there's a beta list at [jamlang.org](https://jamlang.org/).
 More updates as the next pieces land.